payara/Payara-Community-Documentation/documentation/extended-documentation/notification-service/hipchat-notifiermd.md

   ![](/assets/hipchat-room-tokens.png)

-- Finally, give your token a label which
+- Finally, give your token an informative label, since this will be displayed in your room when notifications are received:

   ![](/assets/hipchat-create-token.png)